July 9, 2018.

 In reality, that headline figure of £350 million a week (£18.2 bn a year) is simply “not the amount of money that the UK pays to the EU each year” to quote the chair of the UK Statistics Authority, who went on to describe Boris’ figures as “a clear misuse of official statistics”.
 If it smells like a lie and looks like a lie …

 According to fullfact.org, in 2016, our government paid £13.1 billion to the EU budget after the UK rebate.
 EU spending on the UK was £4.5 billion.
 So the UK’s net contribution was about £8.6 billion – much less than half of the figure Johnson splashed on the side of his bus.

-This £8.6bn a year is a membership fee; one that is commensurate with the size of our economy.
+This £8.6bn a year is a membership fee; one that is arguably not even commensurate with the size of our economy.
 In return for which we enjoy tariff-free trade with the world’s second largest economy.

 The government has already agreed that it will have to pay the EU some £37bn when we leave and we will be paying off our divorce bill for another 46 years, according to the latest economic forecasts from the Office for Budget Responsibility.
 And that is before we either pay for free trade access (like Denmark and Switzerland) or subsidise companies to convince them to remain in the UK.

 There is no £350m a week for the NHS.